syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 # State Management in Blazor Gantt Chart Component

 Gantt Chart component retains its state using local storage on browser reload.
-Also, it allows users to save and load gantt state manually.
-The gantt will use a user-provided state to render instead of its properties provided declaratively.
+Also, it allows users to save and load the Gantt state manually.
+The Gantt will use a user-provided state to render instead of its properties provided declaratively.

-Below properties can be saved and loaded into a gantt chart.
+The properties below can be saved and loaded into a Gantt chart:

 Property|
 -----|